Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Introduction

 The current paper is divided as follows.
-In \cref{sec:ProbFormul}, the notation used in the current work is introduced and the risk-averse bandit problem is defined along with the CVaR risk measure.
-In \cref{se:TCEEVTsec}, a background on extreme value theory (EVT) is provided, and an approach to estimate the CVaR using EVT is illustrated.
-In \cref{sec:CVaRapprox}, the statistical estimation procedures used for the CVaR calculation is discussed, including the automated threshold selection procedure.
-In \cref{sec:MultiArmBandits}, details of the multi-arm bandit policy in a risk-averse setting are discussed.
+In \cref{sec:ProbFormul}, the notation used in the current work is introduced and the risk-averse MAB problem is defined along with the CVaR risk measure.
+In \cref{se:TCEEVTsec}, a background on EVT is provided, and an approach to estimate the CVaR using EVT is illustrated.
+In \cref{sec:CVaRapprox}, the statistical estimation procedures used for the CVaR calculation is discussed, including the automated threshold selection procedure of \cite{bader2018automated}.
+In \cref{sec:MultiArmBandits}, details of the MAB policy in a risk-averse setting are discussed.
 In \cref{sec:SimulStudies}, results from numerical simulations comparing statistical estimation procedures for the CVaR in the multi-arm bandit setting are shown.
+Some proofs are provided in \cref{se:Proofs}.